Columbia Real Estate and Homes For SaleCity

 55,502 Total Popultation

 The median household income in Columbia is $51,996 and the average household income in Columbia is $63,807.
 17.26% of the population people works in Healthcare, 14.52% works in Retail, and 12.51% works in Manufacturing.

 Real Estate Trends of Columbia

-New subdivisions like Harvest Point and Carver’s Station offer amenities that today’s homeowners have come to expect, such as an open floorplan, hardwood flooring, stainless appliances, and granite countertops.
+New subdivisions like Harvest Point and Carver’s Station offer amenities that today’s homeowners have come to expect, such as an open floor plan, hardwood flooring, stainless appliances, and granite countertops.
 This affordable luxury makes the decision to relocate to Columbia that much easier for interested buyers.
 It’s no surprise that apartments in Muletown have followed suit, with new upscale complexes popping up right around Columbia’s iconic downtown.
-The rent for these units, often start above $1,000 per month which can seem a little steep for a place almost an hour outside of Nashville, but their placement next to Columbia’s iconic downtown more than justifies the cost.
+The rent for these units often starts above $1,000 per month which can seem a little steep for a place almost an hour outside of Nashville, but their placement next to Columbia’s iconic downtown more than justifies the cost.

 Reviews of Columbia

 Share your opinion about Columbia with former, current and prospective residents.

 “Columbia is far from Nashville, but if you’re ok with that it’s a great place to look into!”